vinaykumar-hash/Network-Analyse/README.md

 # Real-Time Network Traffic Anomaly Detection

 This project provides a real-time network monitoring system to detect malicious traffic, such as DDoS attacks, using a machine learning model.
-It captures network packets, processes them into flows, extracts features, and classifies flows as benign or malicious using a pre-trained RandomForestClassifier trained on the CICIDS2017 DDoS dataset.
+It captures network packets, processes them into flows, extracts features, and classifies flows as benign or malicious using a pre-trained RandomForestClassifier trained on the CICIDS2017 datasets.

 ## Features
 - Captures TCP/UDP packets using Scapy.